biocore/qiime/doc/tutorials/creating_distance_comparison_plots.rst

 .. image:: ../images/ time_comparisons3.png
    :align: center

 The output file format can be specified in a similar fashion to that found earlier in the tutorial when we worked with `make_distance_boxplots.py <../scripts/make_distance_boxplots.html>`_.
 As before, the raw data used in the plots can also be saved using the --save_raw_data option.
+The same type of statistical tests are performed as with `make_distance_boxplots.py <../scripts/make_distance_boxplots.html>`_, where each pair of distributions is compared using Student's two-sample t-test, with optional Monte Carlo permutations.

 References
 ------------